husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 ```bash
   $ mbed new <project-name> --program
 ```
-After that copy content of template project except `.git` directory.
+After that copy content of template project except `.git` directory to your newly created program directory.

 > **Tip**
 >
-> If you cloned your template project from online repo and you don't want to have version control in it just delete `.git` directory:
+> If you cloned your template project from online repository and you don't want to have version control in it just delete `.git` directory:
 > ```bash
 >   $ rm -rf ./core2-mbed-template/.git/
 > ```